hashicorp/nomad/demo/csi/hostpath/README.md

 * A running Nomad client with `docker.privileged.enabled = true`.
 The Nomad developer [Vagrantfile](https://github.com/hashicorp/nomad/blob/main/Vagrantfile)
   in this repo is suitable.
-Note: this demo only supports a Nomad cluster with a single client due to limitations with host path and CSI.
+Note: this demo only supports a Nomad cluster with a single client due to limitations with the hostpath plugin and CSI.

 Running the `run.sh` script in this directory will output the Nomad command used to run the demo, as well as their outputs: